 Paintings and tigers, and red dots, oh my!

 Structurally, Pass Thru is more abstract than Breen’s prior filmmaking endeavor Fateful Findings.
 The (attempts at) tone, artistic edge, and visual metaphor are more reminiscent of his work in Double Down and I am Here….
 Now.
 In other words, this is a much slower paced, less linear story than what most people expect when they go to the movies these days.
 To fill out the running time on this production, Breen rented a drone to ensure he has plenty of gratuitous aerial footage.
-My favorite is the spinning.
+My favourite is the spinning.

 Ironically, in contrast to the slow paced story, Pass Thru’s editing is quick and jarring, throwing continuity to wind as characters jump from one location to another between takes, all while carrying a seamless conversation despite the spacial displacement.
 There’s actually a scene in this film where a rock is thrown at Breen’s head, and it looks pretty damn real to me.
 Say what you want about his acting but in the shot that followed, while he struggles to stand up, I was really convinced he had some skull damage.
 If he did get hit that hard, and it wasn’t just a prop rock, that might explain some of the jarring editing choices.